michelleg06/m-gonzalezamador.com/index.md

 image: myhead.jpg
 ---
 ## About me
-I'm a third year DPhil (PhD) student at the University of Oxford, supervised by [Paul Goldberg](http://www.cs.ox.ac.uk/people/paul.goldberg/index1.html).
+I'm a fourth-year DPhil (PhD) student at the University of Oxford, supervised by [Paul Goldberg](http://www.cs.ox.ac.uk/people/paul.goldberg/index1.html).
 My current research focuses on pricing and auctions, specifically determining the viability of mechanisms in the dual settings of social welfare and profit maximisation.
 This